Sports Coach Logo Sports Coach Training Principles Fitness Components

 • You are experiencing numbness throughout the area

-You want to expedite your visit to a doctor if you are experiencing any of these things.
+If you are experiencing any of these things, you want to expedite your visit to a doctor.
 It means that you have suffered a much more severe sprain that should get medical attention.
-It could even imply that you have another injury to go along with the sprain, which could include a fracture.
+It could even imply that you have another injury, such as a fracture.

 If you do not have any of the matching symptoms above and your doctor approves of it, you may be able to utilize Aromatherapy in your treatment of your sprain.